 However, things eventually took a turn for the less promiscuous.

 The effect on Jane and Johnson was awful.
-They split up; she left Hobart and took on work as a governess for a new settler.
-Not long after she left Tasmania behind, probably to escape the trauma, and sailed back to England.
+Devastated, they split up; she left Hobart and took on work as a governess for a new settler.
+Not long after she left Tasmania behind, possibly to escape the trauma, and sailed back to England.
 On the voyage over, however, Jane cemented an existing friendship with the ship’s captain, William Garner.
-She already knew him through a common acquaintance, but the initial friendship seems to have become something more.
+She already knew him through a common acquaintance, but during the voyage the friendship seems to have grown into something more.

 There is no doubt Jane lived a rich and enterprising life.
 Although she died relatively young (42) of what was listed as a heart attack, she exemplified the can-do, opportunist approach that marked out early Tasmanian settlers as a cut above those trudging mainland convict masses.